-- 1 Select Info > User Data > Routes & Auto Guidance Paths. - 2 Select a path, and select Review > Edit > Adjust Path.

-TIP: When navigating an Auto Guidance path, select the path on the navigation chart, and select Adjust Path.

-- Select a location on the path.

-- 4 Drag the point to a new location.

-- 5 If necessary, select a point, and select Remove.

-- 6 Select Done.
+- 1 Select NAV INFO > User Data > Routes & Auto Guidance Paths. - Select a path, and select Review > Edit > Adjust Path.
+TIP: When navigating an Auto Guidance path, select the path on the navigation chart, and select Adjust Path. - 3 Select a location on the path. - 4 Use the arrow keys to move the point to a new location. - 5 If necessary, select a point, and select Remove. - 6 Select Done.